Integrability conditions for space-time stochastic integrals: Theory and applications: Ambit processes

-Finally, we let us comment on superpositions of other stochastic volatility models: \brem The usage of Ornstein-Uhlenbeck processes in stochastic volatility modelling has become popular through the Barndorff-Nielsen-Shephard model \citep{BN01a}.
+\begin{Remark} The usage of Ornstein--Uhlenbeck processes in stochastic volatility modelling has become popular through the Barndorff-Nielsen--Shephard model \citep{BN01a}.
 A natural extension is given by the CARMA stochastic volatility model \citep{Todorov06}, which generates a more flexible autocovariance structure.
-Another generalization of the BNS model is obtained via a superposition of OU processes with different memory parameters leading to the class of supOU processes \citep{BN01}.
-This method does not only yield a more general second order structure but can also generate long-memory processes; cf. \citep{BN01,Fasen07}.
-A similar technique was used in \citep{BN11-3,Marquardt07} to construct supCARMA processes, again leading to a possible long-range dependent process.
+Another generalization of the BNS model is obtained via a superposition of OU processes with different memory parameters leading to the class of supOU processes \citep {BN01}.
+This method does not only yield a more general second-order structure but can also generate long-memory processes; cf. \citep {BN01,Fasen07}.
+A similar technique was used in \citep {BN11-3,Marquardt07} to construct supCARMA processes, again leading to a possible long-range dependent process.

 Note that in all these models the driving noise is assumed to have stationary independent increments, which is certainly a model restriction.
 Therefore, \citep{BN12} suggests a volatility modulation of this noise to obtain a greater model flexibility.
 In this way, it is possible to generate a volatility clustering effect, similar to the behaviour of the (sup)COGARCH.
-Without volatility modulation, supOU or supCARMA processes are defined as stochastic integrals of deterministic kernel functions w.r.t. a L\'evy basis, so the approach of \citep{Rajput89} is sufficient.
-Theorem~\ref{main} now enables us to replace $\La$ by a volatility modulated L\'evy basis $\si.\La$ with a possible dependence structure between $\si$ and $\La$. \halmos \erem
+Without volatility modulation, supOU or supCARMA processes are defined as stochastic integrals of deterministic kernel functions w.r.t. a L\'evy basis, so the approach of \citep {Rajput89} is sufficient.
+Theorem~\ref{main} now enables us to replace $\La$ by a volatility modulated L\'evy basis $\si.\La$ with a possible dependence structure between $\si$ and $\La$. \end{Remark}